florianv/petrinet/README.md

 ## Installation

-For playing around or reproducing the example, clone the repository and copy the `www/index.dist.php` in a `www/index.php` file.
+For playing around or reproducing the examples, clone the repository and copy the `www/index.dist.php` in a `www/index.php` file.

 ## Running unit tests